 Mozambique has seen a worrying rise in terrorism.
 Loose security protocols, lack of capacity, and corruption-related issues in the police services also exacerbate terrorism threats.
 There have been violent extremist attacks in the northern province that borders Tanzania.

 In Maputo, there is a moderate risk of terrorism.
-However, the regional and international terrorist threat is growing, especially in the northern parts of Mozambique.
-The expansion of Al-Shabab in eastern Africa, coupled with the recent rise of ISIS globally is of growing concern.
-In recent years, Mozambique has experienced several reputedly Al-Shabaab-related attacks, particularly in the north of the country.
+That said, the regional and international terrorist threat is growing, especially in the northern parts of Mozambique.
+The expansion of Al-Shabab in eastern Africa, coupled with the recent rise of ISIS globally, is of growing concern.
+In recent years, Mozambique has experienced several reputedly Al-Shabaab related attacks, particularly in the north of the country.

 The risk of civil unrest in Maputo has declined since the signing of the 2016 ceasefire agreement.
 However, political tension does occasionally flair up in Mozambique.
 It is therefore important to stay informed and keep up-to-date with the news.
 Expats should avoid demonstrations and public gatherings, as they can turn violent.